w3f/polkadot-wiki/includes/definitions.md

 *[FRAME]: Polkadot SDK-provided pallets (modules) for building runtimes.
 *[Genesis]: The origin block or initial state of a blockchain.
 *[Governance]: The process of stakeholder voting on network changes and other organizational matters.
+*[Governance V1]: The first iteration of Polkadot's on-chain governance system that has been replaced by Polkadot OpenGov.
 *[GRANDPA]: A mechanism for asynchronous and safe block finality.
 Verifies chains rather than individual blocks.
 *[Hard Fork]: A permanent blockchain split due to consensus rule changes.
 *[Inactive Nomination]: A validator that is nominated but not validating and producing blocks in the current era.